 MACsec is an IEEE standard.
 It encrypts data at the Media Access control (MAC) level or Network Layer 2.
 You can use MACsec to encrypt the physical links between your network devices and Microsoft's network devices when you connect to Microsoft via ExpressRoute Direct.
 MACsec is disabled on ExpressRoute Direct ports by default.
 You bring your own MACsec key for encryption and store it in Azure Key Vault.
 You decide when to rotate the key.
-See other FAQs below.

 Can I enable MACsec on my ExpressRoute circuit provisioned by an ExpressRoute provider?

 No. MACsec encrypts all traffic on a physical link with a key owned by one entity (for example, customer).
 Therefore, it's available on ExpressRoute Direct only.

 Can I encrypt some of the ExpressRoute circuits on my ExpressRoute Direct ports and leave other circuits on the same ports unencrypted?

 No. Once MACsec is enabled all network control traffic, for example, the BGP data traffic, and customer data traffic are encrypted.

 When I enable/disable MACsec or update MACsec key will my on-premises network lose connectivity to Microsoft over ExpressRoute?

 Yes.
 For the MACsec configuration, we support the preshared key mode only.
 It means you need to update the key on both your devices and on Microsoft's (via our API).
 This change isn't atomic, so you lose connectivity when there's a key mismatch between the two sides.
 We strongly recommend that you schedule a maintenance window for the configuration change.
 To minimize the downtime, we suggest you update the configuration on one link of ExpressRoute Direct at a time after you switch your network traffic to the other link.